Russian military delegation to join Chinese in North Korea visit | Law-Order

 China's exports to North Korea in June were eight times higher than a year before, when the secretive state was reporting tens of thousands of COVID-19 cases per day and had shut its border.
 The United States, meanwhile, has accused North Korea of providing military aid to Russia for the war in Ukraine, a claim that both Pyongyang and Moscow deny.

-Russia and North Korea, who both have frosty ties with the United States, have long enjoyed friendly ties with each other even as Moscow has tried to help broker a deal on Pyongyang's nuclear programme.
+Russia and North Korea, who both have frosty relations with the United States, have long enjoyed friendly ties with each other even as Moscow has tried to help broker a deal on Pyongyang's nuclear weapons programme.
+U.S. State Department deputy spokesperson Vedant Patel said on Tuesday that both Russia and China "can use their influence over the DPRK (North Korea) to encourage them to refrain from threatening, unlawful behaviour.

+"They also have a potential role to play in encouraging the DPRK to return to the negotiating table," Patel said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)